Productivity

 <available_agents>

-gem-researcher, gem-implementer, gem-browser-tester, gem-devops, gem-reviewer, gem-documentation-writer
+gem-researcher, gem-planner, gem-implementer, gem-implementer-mobile, gem-browser-tester, gem-mobile-tester, gem-devops, gem-reviewer, gem-documentation-writer, gem-debugger, gem-critic, gem-code-simplifier, gem-designer, gem-designer-mobile

 </available_agents>